Seasawher/mathlib4-help/docs/tactics.md

 The optional `using` clause provides identifiers in the local context that must be used when closing the goal.

+Use `+grind` to enable `grind` as a fallback discharger for subgoals.
+Use `+try?` to enable `try?` as a fallback discharger for subgoals.
+Use `-star` to disable fallback to star-indexed lemmas.
+Use `+all` to collect all successful lemmas instead of stopping at the first.

 ## apply_assumption
 Defined in: `Lean.Parser.Tactic.applyAssumption`